fluxcd/flux/docs/references/fluxctl.md

   # To a fluxd running in namespace "weave" in your current kubectl context
   fluxctl --k8s-fwd-ns=weave list-workloads

+  # To a Weave Cloud instance, with your instance token in $TOKEN
+  fluxctl --token $TOKEN list-workloads

 Workflow:
   fluxctl list-workloads                                                   # Which workloads are running? fluxctl list-images --workload=default:deployment/foo                    # Which images are running/available?